amrisi/amr-guidelines/amr.md

 visited her because she was sick” (cause) or “I visited her to deliver the news” (purpose).

+In the AMR Editor, :cause/:cause-of is automatically converted to cause-01.
+(See section on [reification](#reification) below.)

 Occasionally, a numbered `:ARGx` role will refer exactly to `:location`, `:beneficiary`, or some other named non-core role.
 In this case, we use the `:ARGx` role, e.g.: